8 Reasons to move back after relocation to Costa Rica

 I have clients who moved to Costa Rica and moved back after some years.
 Most have great memories of their time in Costa Rica.

-On do know a few who did move back with horrible memories.
+I do know a few who did move back with horrible memories.
 They just hate Costa Rica and anything that has to do with Costa Rica and Costa Ricans.
+Like the couple who thought they’d love living in Atenas but hated the mangoes.

 Moving to Costa Rica is about making the decision to change the direction you want your life to go.
 Then you have a certain expectation.
 You enjoy it while it lasts.
 And then it all goes wrong.